-While a call is being transferred, the caller hears ringing if Ring on Transfer (#119) is Active.
-If it is Not Active and Music On Hold (#602) is Active and an audio source is connected to the system, the caller hears music-on-hold while the call is being transferred to the voice mailbox.
-If Music On Hold is Not Active and Ring on Transfer (#119) is Not Active, the caller hears silence.
+- While a call is being transferred, the caller hears ringing if Ring on Transfer (#119) is Active.
+If it is Not Active and Music-on-Hold (#602) is Active and an audio source is connected to the system, the caller hears music-on-hold while the call is being transferred to the voice mailbox.
+If Music-on-Hold is Not Active and Ring on Transfer (#119) is Not Active, the caller hears silence. - This feature cannot be used with Call Screening (F25).